FelixLyons/SkyRats/README.md

 - **Mining Ability Notification**
   Alerts the player when their mining ability is ready to be used.
+- **Mining Ability Switch Notification**
+  Alerts the player to switch back to Pickobulus after exiting a mineshaft.

 *More coming soon...*
 </details>